BoraOfficial/Zipbomb-Detection/README.md

-# Zipbomb-Detection
+# Zipbomb Detection
 ---
-Zipbomb malware detection and prevention using Python
+Zipbomb malware detection and prevention using <a href="https://python.org">Python</a>

 ---
 # How to use